libmdbx 0.13.2.0 (2024-12-11T21:51:56+03:00)

 • Moreover, in a multithreaded process at the fork() moment any number of threads could run in critical and/or intermediate sections of MDBX code with interaction and/or racing conditions with threads from other process(es).
 For instance: shrinking a database or copying it to a pipe, opening or closing environment, beginning or finishing a transaction, and so on. = Therefore, any solution other than simply close database (and reopen if necessary) in a child process would be both extreme complicated and so fragile.

 Also note that a transaction is tied to one thread by default using Thread Local Storage.
-If you want to pass read-only transactions across threads, you can use the MDBX_NOTLS option on the environment.
-Nevertheless, a write transaction entirely should only be used in one thread from start to finish.
+If you want to pass transactions across threads, you can use the MDBX_NOSTICKYTHREADS option on the environment.
+Nevertheless, a write transaction must be committed or aborted in the same thread which it was started.
 MDBX checks this in a reasonable manner and return the MDBX_THREAD_MISMATCH error in rules violation.

 Transactions, rollbacks etc